A stay at Hotel du Vin Bristol

-With every cloud there comes a silver lining and the missing of our flight to Cape Verde meant an unexpected overnight stay in Bristol and my first experience of Hotel du Vin.
+With every cloud there comes a silver lining and the missing of a flight meant an unexpected overnight stay at Hotel du Vin Bristol.

 A very romantic evening could be spent drinking fizz in the bath while your partner did the same in the neighbouring bath, but as I was with a friend rather than a partner it seemed more appropriate to take turns while the other one watched TV from the bedroom level.

-We had smoked salmon and roasted tiger prawns to start with Devon crab cake and Bouillabaisse fish stew to follow – all excellent in taste and presentation (although I could have done with a soupier Bouillabaisse) and accompanied with a very good wine from McClaren Vale recommended by the sommelier.
+We had smoked salmon and roasted tiger prawns to start with Devon crab cake and Bouillabaisse fish stew to follow.
+All the food was excellent in taste and presentation (although I could have done with a soupier Bouillabaisse) and accompanied with a very good wine from McClaren Vale as recommended by the sommelier.